DevMountain/Timeline/README.md

 Following some of the best practices in the CloudKit documentation, add CloudKit to your project as a backend syncing engine for posts and comments.
 Check for CloudKit availability, save new posts and comments to CloudKit, fetch posts and comments from CloudKit and save them to Core Data.

 When you finish this part, the app will support syncing photos, posts, and comments from the device to CloudKit, and pulling new photos, posts, and comments from CloudKit.
-When new posts or comments are fetched from CloudKit, they will be serialized into Core Data objects, and the Fetched Results Controllers will automatically update the User Interface with the new data.
+When new posts or comments are fetched from CloudKit, they will be serialized into Core Data objects, and the Fetched Results Controllers will automatically update the user interface with the new data.

 You will implement push notifications, subscriptions, and basic automatic sync functionality in Part Four.